 - Shortage of in-house skills

-If your company is considering migration for either of the last two points, at WellData we would first encourage you to get in touch with our Oracle DBA team who will bring Oracle expertise to your tech teams and review your current Oracle Licensing position to ensure that your business is not paying for features that are not required.
+If your company is considering migration for either of the last two points, at WellData we would first encourage you to get in touch with our Oracle DBA team who will complete an oracle database health check to review your current Oracle Licensing position and ensure that your business is not paying for features that are not required.

 If however, you do decide that an Oracle to SQL Server database migration is what your business requires, here is a guide for you and your team to help with a smooth transition.